a-amaral01/sql-case-studies/README.md

+# Overview
-This is my SQL repository practice
+This is a repository for my SQL practice projects.